Gunmen kill nine Pakistani nationals in southeastern Iran

 Iran-Pakistan tensions

+The shootings occurred ahead of a planned visit on Monday to Pakistan by Iranian Foreign Minister Hossein Amirabdollahian.

+Iranian Foreign Ministry spokesperson Nasser Kanaani condemned the attack.
+“Iran and Pakistan won’t allow enemies to damage the brotherly ties between the two countries,” he said in a statement.

-The shootings occurred as Iranian state media said the Pakistani and Iranian ambassadors were returning to their postings after being recalled when the neighbouring countries exchanged missile attacks last week aimed at what each said were armed group targets.
+Iranian state media said the Pakistani and Iranian ambassadors were returning to their postings after being recalled when the neighbouring countries exchanged missile attacks last week aimed at what each said were armed group targets.

 “The Iran-Pakistan border creates an opportunity for economic exchanges … and must be protected against any insecurity,” Iranian President Ebrahim Raisi told Ambassador Mudassir Tipi as he received his credentials on Saturday, according to Iranian state media reports.